junhe833/Comprehensive-Cryptocurrency-Price-Tracker---supports-multiple-exchanges/README.md

 # Comprehensive-Cryptocurrency-Price-Tracker---supports-97-exchanges
-This is a comprehensive cryptocurrency price tracker supporting up to 97 cryptocurrency exchanges.
+This is a comprehensive cryptocurrency price tracker supporting up to 97 cryptocurrency exchange markets.

 The features of this app are as follows:
 1) Extension Icon Display: displays the price of a selected cryptocurrency from any particular exchange